rodrigoant/turborepo/README.md

 bun install
 ```

-Then, run the development server:
+Then, run the development server in the root folder:

 ```bash
 npm run dev